joachimhgg/makeblock-rover/docs/_build/html/_sources/communicationRpiMakeblock.rst.txt

 Communication between Raspberry pi and MegaPi
 *********************************************

-This part explains you how etablish a simple comunication between Python (RPI) and Arduino C (Makeblock boards) using Pyserial and how works this simple communication in order to setup new capabilities.
+This part explains you how etablish a simple comunication between Python (RPI) and Arduino C (Makeblock boards) using PySerial and how works this simple communication in order to setup new capabilities.

 Basic working of the communication